Concordia Stingers: Varsity teams

+They are known as "Varsity 1":

 Football

 The Concordia Stingers football team is currently coached by Brad Collinson and plays home games at the Concordia Stadium.
 The Stingers appeared in one Vanier Cup national championship in 1998, but lost to the Saskatchewan Huskies.
 The Stingers won the Dunsmore Cup three times, but have lost each of the last five times they have appeared in the Quebec title game.